 The CM-933, 933b, and 1159 have been in use since 1981 with no adverse comments received.
 The CM-2907 is very similar to the form it replaced in 2004, the CM-907, and it too has elicited no adverse comments.
 The CM-988 has been revised for the current clearance in order to allow physicians to more clearly identify pulmonary and non-pulmonary diagnoses.
 Program staff maintains ongoing consultations with the respondents regarding medical test information.

+In a NPRM published in the Federal Register on June 13, 2013 (78 FR 35575), DOL proposed both updates to its existing analog film radiograph standards and new parallel standards for digital radiographs.
+The NPRM announced a 60-day comment period on the requirements.

-A Federal Register Notice announcing a 30-day public comment period on the proposed submission of radiographs that accompany the CM-933 x-ray interpretation form in a new format (i.e., as electronic data when the x-ray is produced on a digital radiography system) was published on XX XXXX (XX FR 2013).
+A Federal Register Notice announcing a 30-day public comment period on the proposed submission of radiographs that accompany the CM-933 x-ray interpretation form in a new format (i.e., as electronic data when the x-ray is produced on a digital radiography system) was published on November 19, 2013 (78 FR 69449).
 Comments are to be submitted to OMB, in accordance with 5 CFR 1320.11.
 DOL has requested commenters to send a courtesy copy to the Department.

 Explain any decision to provide any payment or gift to respondents, other than remuneration of contractors or grantees.